yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-space-notifications.markdown

 It is possible to reduce network traffic, and concurrent threads that handle notifications, by using the batch notification mechanism.
 Instead of sending each notification separately, notifications are grouped together in the space, and sent as one batch.

-**Configuring data event session with batch notifications** Batch notification behavior is determined by the `EventSessionConfig.Batch` property, in conjuction with the `EventSessionConfig.BatchSize` and `EventSessionConfig.BatchTime` properties.
+**Configuring data event session with batch notifications** Batch notification behavior is determined by the `EventSessionConfig.Batch` property, in conjunction with the `EventSessionConfig.BatchSize` and `EventSessionConfig.BatchTime` properties.

 The batch notification is sent when either one of these two parameters has been reached or exceeded.
 Either the pending notification size has reached the `BatchSize`, or the time, in milliseconds, that elapsed from the last sent notification batch, exceeds `BatchTime`.